Jero2760/jupyterlite_example/README.md

 ## Getting Started - Option 1

-Access each chapter as an executable notebook on your browser, without installing anything locally or opening source code on a server in the cloud. [https://jero2760.github.io/jupyterlite_example/lab/](https://jero2760.github.io/jupyterlite_example/lab/)
+Access each chapter as an executable notebook on your browser, without installing anything locally or opening source code on a server in the cloud. [https://jero2760.github.io/jupyterlite_example/lab/](https://jero2760.github.io/jupyterlite_example/lab/) (Chrome and Firefox only)

 ## Getting Started - Option 2